-Flowers mark some of the best days of our lives (Mother’s Days, our wedding day, special Valentine’s Days, birthdays) and are gorgeous keepsakes—for at least a day or two.
-Then, inevitably, they start to wilt, droop and fall apart and have to be sadly tossed into the bin.
+Flowers mark some of the best days of our lives (Mother’s Days, wedding days, Valentine’s Days, etc.) and are gorgeous keepsakes—for at least a day or two.
+Then, inevitably, they start to wilt, droop and fall apart and we’re forced to sadly toss them away.

 1. The Book-Pressing Method